fbpx

 • 3 days: 60 JOD (~$85 USD)

-If you’re planning to stay in Jordan for at least three days and you’d prefer to explore on your own versus with a tour group, and you’re eligible for a visa, we highly recommend buying the Jordan Pass.
-While the pass actually excludes Petra by Night, it includes access to many other worthwhile sights in the country (including Petra itself) and saves you money in the long run.
+If you’re planning to stay in Jordan for at least three days and you’d prefer to explore on your own versus with a group Jordan tour, and you’re eligible for a visa, we highly recommend buying the Jordan Pass.

-Important note: you can only get tickets on the day of the Petra by Night event you’re planning to attend.
+Important note: you can only get tickets on the day of the Petra By Night event you’re planning to attend.
 In other words, advanced reservations are not available.

 The great news is that the event doesn’t appear to cap numbers, so if you arrive at Wadi Musa late and want to attend that night, there’s no need to panic.
 In fact, we arrived fairly last-minute due to a slight mix-up with our hotel, and still managed to nab tickets at the visitor’s center even after the start time of the event.

-What to expect at Petra by Night
+What to expect on the Petra By Night tour

 The Siq Trail lit by candles